A period of time schools use to measure a period of study. Contact your financial aid office for information on how your school defines Academic Year.

-The alien registration number or "A-number" is an identifying number that U.S. Citizenship and Immigration Services (USCIS) assign to certain non-citizens.
+The alien registration number or "A-number" is an identifying number that U.S. Citizenship and Immigration Services (USCIS) assigns to certain non-citizens.
 A-numbers may consist of 8 or 9 digits.
-The A-number is yours for life, much like a social security number.
+The A-number is yours for life, much like a Social Security Number.
 The A-number may be found on your green card.

 Annual Loan Limit